-In the following list we give you tips and inspiration for an environmentally friendly Harz vacation.
+On this page we would like to give you helpful tips and inspiration for an environmentally friendly holiday in the Harz Mountains.

-Have you once planned to travel to the Harz Mountains by car?
-Maybe we can change your mind.
-Because, in our region there are two train stations that can be easily reached by train from all directions:
+The most common way to get to the Harz Mountains is by car.
+But did you know that there are two train stations in the immediate vicinity of our tourism region that can be easily reached by train from all directions?

 From there you can use the extensive bus network of the Harz district as well as selected lines in the Mansfeld-Südharz district, Göttingen and Goslar.
 Once you have paid the visitor's tax to your host, you can even use it free of charge during your stay.
 Information and timetables can be found here:

 A highlight, not only for small fans of steam locomotives: the arrival with the traditional Harzer Schmalspurbahn.
 With this you can reach various train stations in Stadt Oberharz am Brocken, including the holiday resorts of Elend, Stiege and Benneckenstein.

 Regardless of whether it is a hotel or individual accommodation in a holiday home, there are numerous ways to reduce the environmental impact when it comes to staying overnight:

 - Do not have to change your laundry every day or maybe even bring your own laundry with you.